 Answers will be reviewed with a rubric that was developed from the analysis of the multi-field literature.
 This tool will identify if the candidate has the I

 The third screening is an observation of the candidate teaching children.
-It is a nationally normed observation used in many early childhood setting from Teachstone.
+It is a nationally normed observation used in much early childhood settings from Teachstone.
 It is the CLASS instrument.

 This instrument will show the ability of the candidate to effectively interact with children to enhance their learning and establish a quality learning environment.